-Best laser pointer 2021: Let these gadgets point the way
+Best laser pointer 2023: Let these gadgets point the way

-(Pocket-lint) - A good laser pointer can be a surprisingly versatile little tool - you can use it to elevate any presentation you might have to make, letting you point to specific data without needing to generalise or make big gestures, for example.
+A good laser pointer can be a surprisingly versatile little tool - you can use it to elevate any presentation you might have to make, letting you point to specific data without needing to generalise or make big gestures, for example, as well as easily changing between slides.

-Equally, though, it can be a fun little toy to play with (provided you keep it away from your eyes at all costs!), and can be great for playing with pets, who'll lock onto it like a target.
-We've gathered a few of the best pointers you can buy right now - check them out below.
+Equally, it can be a fun little toy to play with (provided you keep it away from your eyes at all costs!), and can be great for playing with pets who'll lock onto it like a target.
+We've gathered a few of the best pointers you can buy right now - check them out right here.

 Our guide to the best laser pointer to buy today